Hereditas launched with BioMed Central in 2015, transferring from its previous publisher Wiley. All back content is available in the archive.

 Aims and scope

-For almost a century, Hereditas has published original cutting-edge research and reviews.
-As the Official journal of the Mendelian Society of Lund, the journal welcomes research from across all areas of genetics and genomics.
-Topics of interest include human and medical genetics, animal and plant genetics, microbial genetics, agriculture and bioinformatics.
-Articles covering novel viral sequences or the use of new technology and software in genomic research are also welcomed.
+Hereditas publishes original cutting-edge research and reviews.
+As the Official journal of the Mendelian Society of Lund, the journal welcomes research from across all areas of human, plant, animal and microbial genetics and epigenetics.
+Topics of interest also include cancer genetics, cancer biology, non-coding RNA, Data Mining, and Genome Technology.

 Articles